 Many autistic people are high functioning.
 This is a term that people often use to mean that a person can participate fully in everyday society.

 A high functioning autistic child has average intelligence and social skills for their age.
 This type of autism is more difficult to diagnose and some doctors may overlook it in girls.

 There are links between certain conditions and an increased chance of autism.
 These conditions include fragile X syndrome, tuberous sclerosis, and epilepsy.

 At a routine healthcare visit, a doctor should be able to find early symptoms of autism before the child reaches the age of 2.

 They will ask questions about certain milestones, such as smiling for the first time, crawling, and making sounds, to check the child’s development.
-The CDC have a list of key milestones for different ages.
+The

 Early diagnosis can help children and their families access support and better understand certain behaviors.